hwikgren/PNANetwork/PersonExtractionPdfFile/Readme.md

 ### Find names and documents in the pdf file

+For further details of the procedure, see the commented code in src/PNAPdfNameExtractor.java.

 The last volume of PNA (3/II) was not available to us as a text file.
 The individuals and the documents they appear in have been extracted from a text file made from a pdf file of the volume.
 * For the details of extracting the text from the pdf file, see the file pdfTextExtraction.txt.